Guga-CL/jellyfin-mod-watchplanner-section/README.md

 ### README

+Work in progress, this project is not ready for use.

 A basic example on how to mod the home page of Jellyfin, making use of the jellyfin API, and implement using just a javascript injector.

 # jellyfin-mod-watchplanner-section